Women's lacrosse: Rules

-In 2016, for the 2017 season, Division I implemented a 90-second possession shot clock, which was added to Divisions II and III in the following year.
+In 2016, for the 2017 season, NCAA Division I implemented a 90-second possession shot clock, which was added to Divisions II and III in the following year.

 In the summer of 2017, the NCAA added more major changes.
 Prior to the newest addition, all players needed to stop play upon whistle of the referee.
 Play was resumed upon another whistle or continuation by self-start.
-Now, free movement has been implemented, meaning upon the whistle for a foul, play does not stop unless for halftime or the end of the game–this is similar to soccer.
-Also, the defense is now allowed to run through the crease of the lacrosse goal.
-For the draw now only 3 players, instead of 5 players, will be allowed into the midfield area until possession has been established.
-Last, a player must move out of the eight diagonally after a penalty has been called.
+Free movement was implemented, meaning upon the whistle for a foul, play does not stop unless for halftime or the end of the game.
+Also, the defense is allowed to run through the crease of the lacrosse goal.
+For the draw, only 3 players, instead of 5 players, from each team are allowed into the midfield area until possession has been established.
+Last, a player must move out of the 8-meter arc after a penalty has been called.

+In 2021 and 2022, there were further significant rule changes.
+The pre-game stick checks by referees were eliminated.
+In the past, players had their sticks checked by the referees to ensure they were within regulation.
+A player's stick instead will be checked after each goal scored by that player.
+Throughout the game, a team can request the referee to check an opposing player's stick.
+If the stick is illegal, the team requesting the stick check gains possession of the ball.
+If the stick is within regulation, the team requesting the check loses possession.
+If a team requests a check that affirms a legal stick for a second time, it loses a timeout.
+If a team has no timeouts remaining, it is not allowed to request a stick check.
+Another rule change eliminated the two 30-minute halves, instead implementing four 15-minute quarters with 2-minute breaks following the first and third quarters.
+The possession clock procedure has also changed in order to achieve fewer stoppages.
+When showing less than 60 seconds, the clock resets to 60 seconds if a team's offense regains possession of the ball after a goalie save or a shot that rebounds off of the goal.